-Petrissage involves kneading, compression, and skin rolling using thumbs and fingers.
+Petrissage involves kneading, compression, and skin rolling using the thumbs and fingers.

 This tightening is the body’s natural reaction to trauma, shifting from a relaxed to a protective mode.
-If the tightened, protective mode continues for very long without relief, the muscle becomes overused and fatigued, and changes start to occur within the cells.
+If the tissue remains chronically tightened without relief, the muscle becomes overused and fatigued.
+This leads to changes within the muscle cells.

-Upon injury with muscle guarding and spasm, the cells simply start to run out of energy, they secrete excess protein and the sarcomeres tighten upon each other (think of those bright colored little woven Chinese torture tubes you may have played with as a kid, where you insert your fingers on each end and as you pull apart the tube gets tighter and tighter.)
+Upon injury with muscle guarding and spasm, the cells start to run out of energy.
+They secrete excess protein and the sarcomeres tighten upon each other.
+Think of those bright colored little woven Chinese torture tubes.
+You may have played with that as a kid, where you insert your fingers on each end and as you pull apart the tube gets tighter and tighter.)

 Small concentrated formations of tightness can occur within the muscle called “nodules” or knots–“trigger” or stress points.